 The Compensation Committee assists the Board in Group management remuneration matters and receives information and prepares the Board’s and the AGM’s decisions on matters relating to the principles of remuneration, remunerations and other terms of employment of Group management.
 The objective of the Committee in determining compensation for Group management is to provide a compensation package that is based on market conditions, is competitive and takes into account the scope and responsibilities associated with the position, as well as the skills, experience and performance of the individual.
 The Committee’s tasks also include monitoring and evaluating programmes for variable remuneration, the application of the Policy on Remuneration as well as the current remuneration structures and levels in the Company.
 The Compensation Committee may request advice and assistance of external reward consultants.

-The members of the Compensation Committee are Grace Reksten Skaugen, Chair of the Committee, C. Ashley Heppenstall and Aksel Azrac.
+The members of the Compensation Committee are Grace Reksten Skaugen, Chair of the Committee, Mike Nicholson and William Lundin.

 Audit Committee